kaumac/ozcontent-frontend-test/README.md

 ## 0. Context

 ### What is your favorite website and why?
-I really like Mashable, it gives me a good mix of updated articles about technology, politics, entertainment and business.
+I really like Mashable, it gives me a good mix of quality articles about technology, politics, entertainment and business.
 ### What is your favorite product in real life and why?
 Probably my Moto X as it really helps me keep organized and productive (I know, sometimes it also makes me unproductive).
 ### What programmers or scientist do you admire and why?